 1066: The Norman Conquest

 1066 is perhaps the most famous year in English History.
 It saw the failed invasion of Harold Hardrada.
-Further incursions by Tostig were defeated.
+Further incursions by rebels were also defeated.
 Then, the landing at Pevensey of the Normans under Duke William.
 The Normans faced King Harold’s Saxon army outside of Hastings.
 A hard battle was fought.
 The Saxon King of England was killed and his army beaten.
 The Normans soon consolidated this success.
 On Christmas Day, 1066, William of Normandy was crowned King of England.

 The following centuries saw the development of a feudal system that administered England.
 The Normans built huge Castles and Cathedrals and imposed a new legal system.
 They also fought among themselves while at the same time building up a significant empire in France.
 The Medieval Era saw Crusades, uprisings, nobles asserting their power against kings and the power and significance of the church rising, and causing some issues.